uber/arachne/README.md

 - Jitter (average of the deviation from the network mean latency)
 - PMTU or Firewall issues too related possibly to network config changes (accidental or not)
-- Network-level SLAs are met?
+- Whether network-level SLAs are met

 ## Usage

+There are two ways to use the Arachne package.

+## As a standalone program
+Run Arachne as a standalone program (it's Debian packaged already too).

+### As a library in your own program
-Either import this package and call Arachne from your service with
+Import this package and call Arachne from your program/service with
 ```go
     arachne.Run(config, arachne.ReceiverOnlyMode(false))
 ```
 where the option provided above is among the few optional ones,

-or run Arachne as a standalone program (it's Debian packaged already too).

-Below is the list of all the CLI options available.
+Below is the list of all the CLI options available, when Arachne is used as a standalone program.
 The default options should be good enough for most users.

 ```
 $ arachne --help